 8. Springdale Farms - Cherry Hill, NJ

 Families can journey through this ocean-themed corn maze.
 Visitors can expect to spend about two hours navigating the clues and the many twists and turns of this maze that spans several acres.There is a small hay maze for younger children, along with other fun farm activities.
-Open Saturdays and Sundays 10 AM–4 PM beginning in mid-September.
+Open Saturdays and Sundays 10 AM–4 PM from September 13 - November 3, 2019.

 9. Snipes Farm - Morrisville

-There are two different themes this year at Snipes.
-During the day, it’s "Lost in the Woods,” complete with games and puzzle.
+The theme of this year's corn maze at Snipes is "Wonderful Wetlands," complete with games and puzzle.
 On weekend evenings, it’s “Spaceship Earth,” and you can find your way through the maze by flashlight, while solving a puzzle about the Earth and its natural resources.
-The flashlight corn maze fun kicks off October 5, 2018.
+The fall events kick off September 21, 2019.